Cab Driver Dies Two Days After 'Unspeakable' Beating; 'My Father Died A Violent Death'

 Tungekar’s son was in New York when his father was beaten, and he flew to Chicago to see his dad as he fought for his life in the hospital.
 He said his father’s face was almost unrecognizable due to his injuries.

 “My father died a violent death.
-No one deserves to be beaten to death, and leaving behind children and a wife with all these questions is unspeakable ,” Omark Tungekar said.
+No one deserves to be beaten to death, and leaving behind children and a wife with all these questions is unspeakable ,” Omar Tungekar said.

 Anis Tungekar would wake up at 4 a.m. every day to work so he could provide for his wife and family.